Create Excel Templates for Crosstab Reports

 For Crosstab reports, Excel templates can apply different formats to the tabbed data, column header, and row header sections.
 In addition, headers and footers can display information for the EQuIS facility where the report ran.

 The template Excel file may contain one or more worksheets.
-Starting in EQuIS 7.22.1, with more than one worksheet, the crosstab export will do the following:
+Starting in the EQuIS 7.22.1 Build, with more than one worksheet, the crosstab export will do the following:

 Note: When a crosstab configuration includes an invalid template reference, the report will run with no template applied.